turgu1/esp32-gateway/README.md

 ### Channel usage

 ESP-NOW relies on the use of a single channel to transmit packets between devices.
 To allow the gateway to transmit packets to the MQTT server, it needs to connect to the Wifi network as a station mode device.
 As such, the Wifi router channel is used to communicate.
-As the ESP32 only have a single Wifi antenna, the same channel must be used for both Station connextion to the Wifi network and for ESP-NOW.
+As the ESP32 only have a single Wifi antenna, the same channel must be used for both Station connection to the Wifi network and for ESP-NOW.
 It is then important to freeze the router channel (usually to one of 1, 6 or 11 to mitigate interference between channels) and configure all ESP-NOW devices to use that channel.

 ----

 This project uses the ESP-IDF framework.
 Platformio is used to control the compilation process.

 For now this is a one-way capability (sensors only).
-The following enhancement will come after the basic functionality be completed:
+The following enhancements will come after the basic functionality be completed:

 1) Optional Encryption for MQTT
 2) Optional Encryption for ESP-NOW or UDP